Education and Workforce Development

 - ECE undergraduate and graduate courses, along with course descriptions.
 Many new graduate students also take the 400-level courses.

 - Undergraduate Research: There are a variety of opportunities for undergraduate students interested in research within the department.
+Many of these projects involve research in microelectronics and semiconductors.

 Future and Non-Michigan Students